ZalakBhojani/PrepStatus/README.md

 Leadership | | |
 Conflict | | |
 <br>

+Consider the interview scenario:
+1. Asks about your project/s, straight up send the hosted link (make sure you host one).
+2. Interviewer does not necessarily wishes to go through the code, he just wants to know about your contribution to the project.
+3. Share your screen.
+4. Talk about tech stack, why you used, what other alternatives were available.
+5. Talk about functionalities implemented, difficulty faced, solution you implemented.
+6. Future scope that you wish to add.

 *Have a thorough understanding of the projects listed in the resume*
 <br><br>